tisDDM/crush/llm-reasoning-verbosity-azure-plan.md

 - Adds TUI commands to set SelectedModel Reasoning Effort (minimal/low/medium/high) and Verbosity (low/medium/high) for can_reason models
 - Model switch always resets the slot to defaults (no prompts)
 - Persist in ~/.local/share/crush/crush.json; UI reflects changes immediately
+- Persistence uses the same mechanism and location as Anthropic’s “Think”: SelectedModel fields are written via config.UpdatePreferredModel(...) to the data config at ~/.local/share/crush/crush.json (no separate persistence layer).

 Shared Issue (optional follow-up):
 Unify default_verbosity in Catwalk model metadata